andrearcaina/fafnir/README.md

 # fafnir

-This was built to demonstrate an understanding of microservices, GraphQL, gRPC, Docker, Kubernetes, Grafana, Prometheus, and GCP.
+This was built to demonstrate an understanding of microservices, GraphQL, RabbitMQ, GCP (Cloud Run or GKE), gRPC, Docker, Kubernetes, Grafana, and Prometheus.

 ## Documentation